-• A current resume including all related professional and extracurricular activities

-4. Three Recommendations

-- Recommendations (on the forms provided) must be from professional sources who can personally attest to the candidate's potential for scholarly and professional success - 5.
-Comprehensive Essay that includes the following - Statement of personal purpose for entering the program - What you visualize yourself doing five years from graduation
+- A current resume documenting all related professional and extracurricular activities - 4.
+Three Recommendations completed on forms provided must be from professional sources who can personally attest to the candidate's potential for scholarly and professional success.
+Family members and friends may not complete recommendations - 5.
+Comprehensive Essay that includes the following elements: - Purpose for entering the program - Long-term professional goals - Reasons for choosing to study at CBU